 You want to learn more

-About a year ago I broke down how I tried to monetize Quick Sprout and how it failed miserably.
-It wasn’t your fault, more so I just executed on it poorly.
-There were 2 main issues:
+About a year ago, I detailed my failed attempt at monetizing Quick Sprout.
+It wasn’t your fault.
+I just executed it poorly.
+There were two main issues:

 - I didn’t have a solid product/service offering.